-In July 2024, the Company entered into promissory notes (the 2024 Shareholder Notes) with two shareholders, Novalis Lifesciences II, LP (Novalis) and Northpond Ventures III, LP (Northpond), and together with Novalis, the Lenders), pursuant to which the aggregate principal amount borrowed under the 2024 Shareholder Notes was \$5.8 million.
-The principal amount borrowed under the 2024 Shareholder Notes will bear interest at the rate of 12.00% per annum.
-Each of the Lenders, along with their affiliates, are beneficial owners of more than 10% of the Company's common stock.
+In November 2024, the Company entered into promissory notes (the November 2024 Shareholder Notes) with two shareholders, the same Lenders described in Note 9, pursuant to which the aggregate principal amount borrowed under the November 2024 Shareholder Notes was \$3.0 million.
+The November 2024 Shareholder notes bear interest at the rate of 12.00% per annum, with all principal and interest due on January 15, 2026.